 - Teach that respectful behavior earns more online privileges

-A smartphone and social media agreement can help families create healthy internet habits as soon as a new device is introduced into the home.
-The start of a new year is also a great time to introduce an agreement to get parents and students on the same page.
+A smartphone and social media agreement can help families create healthy internet habits.
+For example, as soon as a new device is introduced into the home you can create an agreement.
+Additionally, the start of a new school year is a great time to introduce an agreement to the whole family on the same page.
 Remember to revisit and revise the agreement, as needed, throughout the year.

 Keep the social media agreement visible at home